AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2023-07-08-double-elimination-bracket-maths.md

 ## Double Elimination Brackets

 Fighting game tournaments traditionally use *double elimination brackets*.
-In single elimination brackets, you would keep playing a matches until you lose, after which you're eliminated from the tournament.
+In single elimination brackets, you would keep playing matches until you lose, after which you're eliminated from the tournament.
 In a double elimination tournament, you're instead put into a *loser's* bracket (or *lower* bracket).
 If you win here, you're paired off with the losers from the *winner's* bracket (or *upper* bracket).
 It's only if you lose a second time that you're eliminated from the tournament.
 This gives competitors a second chance and makes for a more satisfying experience given fighting games can be quite volatile, and a loss might not represent a major difference in skill.